 Unnecessary Vitamin and Mineral Blend

-First, we cannot identify any medical research suggesting that random blends of vitamins and minerals cause weight loss.
+First, we cannot identify any medical research suggesting that blends of vitamins and minerals cause weight loss.

-More importantly, it does not make sense to take blends of vitamins and minerals without a deficiency of those nutrients, and doing so may be unsafe.
 Another wellness brand recently had to recall their shakes from the market because the added vitamins were causing toxicity to some customers.

-To further prove how pointless it is to take random blends of vitamins and minerals without medically-documented deficiencies, a medical review of multivitamin intake found that use of daily multivitamins provided no health benefit and slightly increased the risk of certain types of cancers.
+A medical review of multivitamin intake found that use of daily multivitamins provided no health benefit and slightly increased the risk of certain types of cancers.

-Many of the ingredients in 310 Nutrition shakes are whole foods.
+Many of the ingredients in 310 Nutrition All-In-One shakes are whole foods.
 The shakes contain a protein blend with three different types of plant-based proteins.

-We know from medical research that eating a wide variety of different types of fruits and vegetables helps optimize gut function, and 310 Nutrition Shakes do provide a large number of different whole foods which is a good thing.
+We know from medical research that eating a wide variety of different types of fruits and vegetables helps optimize gut function, and 310 Nutrition Shakes do provide a large number of different whole foods, which is a good thing.

-The only food ingredient we take issue with is maca root.
 As we documented in our review of another nutrition shake brand called Shakeology, the correct form of maca to consume is gelatinized maca.
 Raw maca is an indigestible starch, similar to raw potato, and can cause intestinal discomfort.

 Questionable Additive Ingredients

 Without manufacturers publishing the exact chemicals used to produce the flavor, there is no way for consumers or researchers like us to assess the safety.
-Thus we recommend avoiding all products containing “natural flavor” out of an abundance of precaution, because it doesn’t detail what chemicals are actually used.

-Will 310 Nutrition Shakes Cause Weight Loss?
+Will 310 Nutrition Cause Weight Loss?

-The one pro of 310 shakes for weight loss is that they have a relatively high level of protein (15 grams), and protein intake has been associated with improved weight loss outcomes in medical research.
-This is because protein increases satiation (sense of fullness).
-It’s nearly impossible to eat 2,000 calories of steak in one sitting for most people because of the high protein content, but it’s possible to eat 2,000 calories of pizza because of the low protein content.
+Protein increases satiation (sense of fullness).
+It’s nearly impossible to eat 2,000 calories of steak in one sitting for most people due to the high protein content, but it’s possible to eat 2,000 calories of pizza, due to the low protein content.

-310 Nutrition Lawsuit
+YouTuber Tries 310 Nutrition

 Where to Get the Best Price